What’s Piriformis Syndrome?

 - Sitting or climbing stairs for extended periods

-- What are the Symptoms of Piriformis Syndrome?
+- What’s the Symptoms of Piriformis Syndrome?

 The most common symptom of piriformis syndrome remains sciatica, which refers to a sharp, radiating pain that extends from the lower part of the spine to the legs and feet.
 The symptoms of piriformis syndrome may turn worse during activities such as walking or running, sitting or driving for extended periods, and climbing stairs.
 Other symptoms of piriformis syndrome may include: